ArduPilot/MethodicConfigurator/BLOG.md

 ## 2.3 Configure flight controller orientation

 Follow [mounting the autopilot](https://ardupilot.org/copter/docs/common-mounting-the-flight-controller.html) documentation to determine the correct value of the [AHRS_ORIENTATION](https://ardupilot.org/copter/docs/parameters.html#ahrs-orientation) parameter.
 For its configuration, we created a [04_board_orientation.param parameter file](diatone_taycan_mxc/params/04_board_orientation.param).
-Download it to your PC, edit it with a text editor and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Write Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
+Download it to your PC, edit it with a text editor and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Upload Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).

 ## 2.4 Configure the RC receiver